reUSD (Re Protocol) — Retail Risk Report

 How exit works

 reUSD has a deeper Ethena dependency than the yield headline suggests.
 Re Protocol’s docs confirm that on Ethereum, when you redeem reUSD, the protocol pays you back in sUSDe — not USD.
-To get clean dollars you need a second step: wait out Ethena’s 7-day cooldown (sUSDe → USDe → USDC) or swap on a DEX, where stress conditions can mean meaningful slippage.
+To get clean dollars you need a second step: wait out Ethena’s cooldown (sUSDe → USDe → USDC — the cooldown is now dynamic, 1 to 7 days, and currently sits at 1 day) or swap on a DEX, where stress conditions can mean meaningful slippage.
 On Avalanche, redemptions pay USDC directly and are exempt from this.
 The practical consequence: a Mainnet holder of reUSD inherits Ethena impairment risk on the exit asset itself, not just on the on-chain reserve buffer.
 A sUSDe depeg would propagate to reUSD via three channels at once — the yield formula (which references sUSDe basis), the on-chain reserve buffer (which holds sUSDe basis-trade positions), and the redemption payout itself — so even non-U.S. holders going through primary redemption are not insulated from Ethena on Mainnet.

 Two paths, very different profiles depending on whether you can KYC as a non-U.S. person:

 1. Primary redemption (non-U.S. KYC only): Tiered — an actuarially determined instant buffer (typically 50%+ of deposits) settles immediately at NAV.
 Requests beyond the buffer queue and settle as trust assets mature.
+Re disclosed throughput caps in August 2026: instant redemptions are limited to 20% of available redemption capacity per day, with a per-wallet cap of 10% of that daily pool — so a single wallet can pull at most about 2% of the pool per day, and if the buffer falls below 1% of total supply the contract switches to quarterly-window-only mode.
+Against the roughly $44M of on-chain redemption liquidity observed in August, that is ample at retail size and a real constraint at institutional size.
 0.18% subscription / 0.18% redemption fees; minimum deposit 250 USDC per the current dashboard.
 Payout asset depends on chain: on Mainnet (Ethereum), the instant redemption tier pays out in sUSDe, the staked-USDe yield-bearing token issued by Ethena.
 On Avalanche, redemptions pay out in USDC.
-A Mainnet redeemer wanting a clean dollar at exit must follow up with a sUSDe → USDC unwrap (Ethena 7-day cooldown queue or DEX swap), and any sUSDe price weakness propagates directly to the dollar value of that exit.
+A Mainnet redeemer wanting a clean dollar at exit must follow up with a sUSDe → USDC unwrap (Ethena’s dynamic 1-to-7-day cooldown queue, currently 1 day, or a DEX swap), and any sUSDe price weakness propagates directly to the dollar value of that exit.

 For U.S. holders specifically: the primary path is unavailable.
 Treat reUSD as a hold-the-NAV-trajectory position rather than a redeem-at-par stablecoin.